badgernested/petit-felix/docs/task/basic_pdf_classic.md

 # basic_pdf

-``basic_pdf_classic`` is a worker that produces zines from markdown files from a predefined template.
+``basic_pdf_classic`` is a worker that produces zines from markdown files from a hard coded template.
 It is the original zine-making worker; unlike later workers it doesn't use ``template_pdf`` as a base.

 ## Arguments